Back To Search Results

 Evaluation

 Evaluating delusional states can prove difficult, even for the seasoned clinician.
-Before a psychiatric evaluation, the physician should rule out delusional manifestations in the setting of a medical disease.
+Before a psychiatric evaluation, the clinician should rule out delusional manifestations in the setting of a medical disease.
 No specific diagnostic test exists to identify delusions; however, the following factors should be considered essential in any clinical evaluation.

 • Genetics and family history as a risk factor: A positive family history of mental disorders should be considered a risk factor in symptom expression.[34]